 International domains FAQ

-Do I need to buy regional domains for every country or region?
+Do I need to buy international domains for every country or region?

 No, you can use subdomains on your primary domain for each country or region.
 For example, if your primary domain is

 your-store-name.com, then you can set up a domain for Canada as